GODZILLA: PLANET OF THE MONSTERS (2017)

 Godzilla: Planet of the Monsters is a movie I’d been intending to write about since I first saw it arrive on Netflix.
 I actually sat down and watched it in its first month or two with a friend of mine.
 I remember that I enjoyed it, for the most part, so I wanted to review the spectacle to give viewers the final word on whether or not it was worth watching before Godzilla: King Of The Monsters movie came out.

 In the summer of 1999, giant monsters attack Earth.
 Humanity is brought to the brink of extinction.
 One monster destroys all others: Godzilla.
 At the same time, two alien races come to Earth, each race with its own agenda.
 The religious Exif want to spread their Christianity-like religion to all.
 The technologically superior Bilusaludo race offer humans help in the fight against Godzilla.
 But the Bilusaludo had previously constructed a machine of their own making, a Mechagodzilla.
-This weapon failed to activate and both of the alien races and humans were forced to abandon Earth.
-They hoped to emigrate to Tau Ceti e, or Tau-e, via their combined spaceship, Aratrum, which holds all three races.
+This weapon failed to activate, and both of the alien races and humans were forced to abandon Earth.
+They hoped to immigrate to Tau Ceti e, or Tau-e, via their combined spaceship, Aratrum, which holds all three races.
 Cold, hungry, and tired, the three races, humanity included, are fighting for survival aboard the Aratrum.
 Tau-e is their last hope.